 Children under 5 ride free with a fare paying adult.
-Once purchased, Passes are not redeemable for cash.

-You can purchase tickets at the JWO Transit Center or at the fare box on the bus.
+You can purchase tickets at the John W. Olver Transit Center or at the fare box on the bus.
+Once purchased tickets are not redeemable for cash.

 Fare Box Information:

-For customers who pay cash fares, simply drop the coins in the coin slot or insert a bill in the bill slot.
+For customers who pay cash fares simply drop the coins in the coin slot or insert a bill in the bill slot.

-Questions & Answers About Fareboxes
+Questions & Answers About Fare boxes

-Q: What will the farebox accept for fare?
+Q: What will the fare box accept for fare?

-Q: Do the fareboxes give change?
+Q: Does the fare box give change?

-Q: Will you replace my lost, stolen, or damaged fare card?
+Q: Will you replace my lost, stolen or damaged fare card?